James-Woodward/up42/README.md

 ---------

+Get Access Token Demo:
+As the Access Token is valid for only 5 minutes, I wrote a short script that will retreive a new one every time it runs.
+I've incorporated it to the full project (run.sh) to complete the entire test.

+Run the accessToken file:

+  1. Download the accessToken.sh file
+  2. Open terminal \ cmd
+  3. grant exec permissions (i.e: chmod +x accessToken.sh)
+  4. Run the file (i.e: ./accessToken.sh)

-How to run the project:
+Run the full project:

   1. Download the run.sh file
   2. Open terminal \ cmd
   3. grant exec permissions (i.e: chmod +x run.sh)
-  4. Run the file
+  4. Run the file (i.e: ./run.sh)